-The instrument uses some open source software packages.
+SDM3065X/SDM3055/SDM3055X-E/SDM3045X uses some open source software packages.
 This document lists the packages and the respective license information.

-1.1 The disclaimer
+1.1.
+The disclaimer

 The open source software is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PUR- POSE.
 The respective licenses may contain more details.